WIRL: Sports, country, oldies and talk

 In November 2000, the station flipped to a sports radio format as "Fox Sports 1290".
 The call sign changed to WWFS, with the "FS" standing for Fox Sports Radio.
 The station returned to the WIRL call sign when it adopted a classic country format in March 2005.

 On March 15, 2013, WIRL returned to an oldies format, branded as "Good Time Oldies".
 It began simulcasting on FM translator W274BM 102.7 FM.

 On February 4, 2019, Alpha Media announced that it would sell its Peoria cluster, including WIRL, to Midwest Communications.
 The price tag for the Peoria stations was $21.6 million.
 The sale closed on April 30, 2019.

 On February 28, 2022, WIRL switched to a conservative talk radio format, branded as "Freedom 95.9".
 It is also heard on translator W240DM (95.9 FM) and WPBG-HD3.
 The oldies format is still available on translator W274BM (102.7 FM) and WPBG-HD2.

+On March 24, 2026, the station owner announced that WIRL would sign off for the final time at noon on March 31.
+WIRL filed for special temporary authority to remain silent on March 31, 2026, claiming to the FCC that "WIRL is silent due to adverse market conditions while the licensee explores revenue options for viable and sustainable programming and advertising sales options for the station."